 Mario Moretti Polegato, Chairman and founder of Geox

-As of December 2012 the overall number of Geox Shops was 1,212 of which 300 DOS.
-During 2012, 212 new Geox Shops were opened and 140 have been closed.
-New openings of 2012 include shops in St. Petersburg, Hong Kong, Beijing and Shanghai.
+As of March 2013, the overall number of Geox Shops was 1,210 of which 355 DOS.
+During first quarter 2013, 34 new Geox Shops were opened and 36 have been closed.
+New openings of first quarter 2013 include shops in Budapest, Valencia, Hong Kong, Beijing and Shanghai.
+As of April 30, 2013 the overall number of Geox Shops was 1,218.

 |Back to home|